full-elevator/FFTdraw/README.md

 # FFTdraw

-Read an FFT frequency-intensity plot drawn by hand, and generate sound from it - v0.3
+Read an FFT frequency-intensity plot drawn by hand, and generate sound from it.

 A little experiment with sounds.
 Not really user-friendly, well-optimized, or useful, but it is capable of making a wide range of strange sounds by changing the plot and the _fft_length_ parameter.
 I'll gladly accept any bug reports.

 # Possible updates

- - [x] An option to smoothen the lines and make the sound wider/deeper/mellower, ideally after setting up all the waypoints.
+ - [x] An option to smoothen the lines and make the sound wider/deeper/mellower.
- - [ ] The program malfunctions when using a NumPy array to convert to sound in the final step (FFT is fine).
-I don't yet know why...
  - [x] No more fuss with MS Paint: switching to Matplotlib.
 It'll feature easier drawing, customizable scaling of the FFT plot, and an option to display the waveform.
- - [ ] An API to take input data and draw peaks automatically.
+ - [ ] <s>An API to take input data and draw peaks automatically.</s> I don't think it's needed, if you have FFT data you can simply run iFFT for the sound.
  - [x] An option to pad the input with zeros to increase frequency domain resolution.
 Achieved by inputing different _lim_x_ and _fft_length_ parameters.

 # Usage